-Route type: For some.
-A gently undulating path to the shores of Crummock Water - OS Explorer Map OL4
+A gently undulating path to the shores of Crummock Water - OS Explorer Map OL4.

-This is a popular route for walkers leading to the shore of Crummock Water.
+This is a popular route (1.25km each way) for walkers leading to the shore of Crummock Water.
 The views over the lake to Mellbreak and surrounding fells are breathtaking.

-From the car park go through the green wooden gate and follow the forest road.
+From the car park go through the gateway at the southern end of the car park and follow the forest road.
 Ignore the first track on the left and continue through the pleasant woods of birch, beech, pine and larch.
 The track forks again soon after; stay right and then right again to lead down to the lakeshore.

 Framed by mature Scots pine, the views down Crummock Water towards Buttermere are stunning.
 Mellbreak is the fell to the right of the lake, with a shape like an upturned boat.
 Beyond that lies Red Pike and High Stile.